By Orlando Divorce Attorney Eduardo J. Mejias

 There are other mandatory disclosure documents listed under Rule 12.285, Florida Family Law Rule of Procedure, but the aforementioned ones are the most commonly applicable.
-You must also produce all of the documents on that list that are applicable to you and are in your possession and control within 45 days of the filing of the initial petition.
+You must also produce all of the documents on that list that are applicable to you and are in your possession and control within 45 days of the filing of the initial Petition for Dissolution of Marriage.

-However, unlike in the case of the Financial Affidavit, both spouses may waive the mandatory disclosure requirement if they reach an agreement on the terms of the divorce.
+However, unlike in the case of the Financial Affidavit, both spouses may waive the mandatory disclosure documents if they reach an agreement on the terms of the divorce.
 Still, it is unlikely that at this early stage of the process, you and your spouse are in agreement on everything.
-It is better to be prepared for a contested divorce, and then settle once both spouses have full disclosure of the finances of the other.
+It is better to be prepared for a contested divorce, and then settle on its terms once both spouses have full disclosure of the finances of the other.

-As a family lawyer since 2005, I cannot stress enough the value of hearing a professional perspective on your divorce.
-Countless individuals have met with me over the years seeking to “undo” the disastrous divorce judgment that was handed to them.
-Quite often, they did not hire a family lawyer, while their spouse did.
+As a practicing divorce attorney representing clients since 2003 (and exclusively family law clients since 2011), I cannot stress enough the value of hearing a professional perspective on your situation.
+Countless individuals have met with me over the years seeking to “undo” the disastrous divorce judgment that was handed to them by a family court.
+Quite often, they did not hire a divorce attorney, while their spouse did.
 Unless your marriage does not involve either children or assets and debts (which is rare), “going it alone” will put you at a significant disadvantage.
-At least schedule a consultation with an experienced family law attorney who can identify the issues in your divorce and provide you with a game plan.
-Many family law attorneys, including myself, offer free initial consultations.
+At least schedule a consultation with an experienced family law attorney who can identify the issues you will face and provide you with a game plan.

 During my consultations with potential clients, I explain to them what their short-term and long-term goals should be.
-I answer all of their questions about the divorce process, and then quote them a fair fixed retainer amount.
-At the end of the consultation, you can now face the divorce without the anxiety created by uncertainty.
-If you are facing the prospect of a divorce, I encourage you to call AAA Family Law at 407-260-6001, and schedule a free thirty-minute consultation.
-I look forward to meeting with you.
+I answer all of their questions about the divorce process, then quote them a fair fixed retainer fee cost.
+At the end of the consultation, you will be able to face the dissolution of your marriage without the anxiety created by uncertainty.
+If you are facing the prospect of a divorce, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial consultation.
+I look forward to speaking to you.